Sp3ctro/Sp3ctro.github.io/_posts/2020-01-27-FRM-Reading-2.md

 title: "Non-Parametric VAR Estimation"
 layout: post
 ---
-Non-Parametric VAR Estimation and Bootstrapping; data-driven approaches in which distributions are not specified, and data is embellished.
+Non-Parametric VAR Estimation and Bootstrapping; data-driven approaches in which distributions are not specified, and data are embellished.

 # Non-Parametric VAR Approaches
 Parametric forms of estimation make very specific assumptions about distributions of data - for example, the assumption of a Normal or Lognormal distribution.
 Non-Parametric approaches use empirical data to drive the distribution's classification.